msuiche/LiveCloudKd/ExdiKdSample/LiveDebugging.md

 but before you need create HKEY_LOCAL_MACHINE\SOFTWARE\LiveCloudKd\Parameters\VmId, type REG_DWORD and enter position number in LiveCloudKd list [0, 1, 2].
 You can see that list, if you launch LiveCloudKd without parameters.
 If you launch 1 VM, that parameter will be 0.

 You can use WinDBG Preview with EXDi plugin too.
-But WinDBG Preview has bug with automatically starting EXDi plugin from command line, therefore it must be start manually.
+Some versions of WinDBG Preview has bug to auto starting EXDi plugin from command line, therefore it must be start manually.
+But latest versions (1.2402.24001.0) works without that errors.

 4. Create HKEY_LOCAL_MACHINE\SOFTWARE\LiveCloudKd\Parameters\VmId, type REG_DWORD and enter position number in LiveCloudKd list [0, 1, 2].
 You can see that list, if you launch LiveCloudKd without parameters.
 If you launch 1 VM, that parameter will be 0.
 5. You can start WinDBG with modern UI, go to File-Start debugging-Attach to Kernel, open EXDi tab and paste string